JAtula/vault-demo/README.md

 ```
 ./create-k8s.sh
 ```
 The script automatically exports a `kubernetes.tf` template and data directory with ASG launch configurations and AWS roles and policies.
-You'll want to comment out at least the `provider` block and the `vpc_id` output block as they overlap with `vpc.tf`, but personally I also commented out all the network related outputs because of redundancy.
+You'll want to comment out at least the `provider` block and the `vpc_id` output block as they overlap with `vpc.tf`, but personally, I also commented out all the network related outputs because of redundancy.
 They're already being output in the `vpc.tf` template.

 Now, if you run: